BriceLiris/DeepMultiModalNeuralNetworks/README.md

 ```

 # Data
-You will find in the `data` folder, AVLetters data that we extracted (and transformed in numpy arrays) and organized in a h5 file.
+Our experiments have been run on AVLetters data that we extracted (and transformed in numpy arrays) and organized in a h5 file.
 The original dataset can be downloaded from [here](http://www.ee.surrey.ac.uk/Projects/LILiR/datasets/avletters1/index.html).
+Unfortunately, due to the size of this file we can't push it on this repository. f you want to download it, please follow the link provided in the text file in the `data` folder.

 You can find in this file a key corresponding to each dataset person's name.
 Each key will let you access independently visual data, audio data and their labels (one hot format and plain format).